Improved Text Classification via Contrastive Adversarial Training: Related Work

 \subsection{Improving BERT for Text Classification}

-As a general method to improve Transformer-based model performance on downstream tasks, \cite{Sun+2020} and \cite{Gururangan+ACL-20} propose further language model pretraining in the target domain before the final fine-tuning. \cite{Du+20} proposes to use self-training as another way to leverage unlabeled data, where a teacher model is first trained on labeled data, and is then used to label large amount of in-domain unlabeled data for the student model to learn from.
+As a general method to improve Transformer-based model performance on downstream tasks, \citet{Sun+2020} and \citet{Gururangan+ACL-20} propose further language model pretraining in the target domain before the final fine-tuning. \citet{Du+20} propose to use self-training as another way to leverage unlabeled data, where a teacher model is first trained on labeled data, and is then used to label large amount of in-domain unlabeled data for the student model to learn from.

 Recent developments in language model pretraining have also advanced state-of-the-art results on a wide range of NLP tasks.
-ELECTRA \cite{Clark+ELECTRA-ICLR-20} uses a generator to generate noisy text via the mask language modeling objective and a discriminator is used to classify each input token as \textit{original} or \textit{replaced}.
+ELECTRA \citet{Clark+ELECTRA-ICLR-20} use a generator to generate noisy text via the mask language modeling objective and a discriminator is used to classify each input token as \textit{original} or \textit{replaced}.
 The model shows strong performance on downstream tasks by fine-tuning the discriminator.
 DeBERTa \cite{He+DeBERTa-ICLR-21} proposes a disentangled attention mechanism and a new form of VAT, where perturbations are applied to the normalized word embeddings.